Should You Rent a Car or Use a Taxi in Niue?

 Renting a Car in Niue: The Pros and Cons

 For a small island, Niue has plenty of choices when it comes to car rental.
-Not only does the island have six car rental companies, but some of the accommodations also offer the option for guests to rent a car.
+Not only does the island have around seven car rental companies, but some of the accommodations also offer the option for guests to rent a car.

-Car rental is affordable, costing around NZ$40-$70 per day, while driving distances are short meaning that you won’t need to refuel too often – a good job as fuel was NZ$2.60 per litre at the time of writing!
-Learn more in How Much Does it Cost to Rent a Car in Niue.
+Car rental is affordable, costing around NZ$50-$125 per day, while driving distances are short meaning that you won’t need to refuel too often – a good job as fuel at the island’s one gas station is more than NZ$3.50 per litre at the time of writing!
+Learn more about the expenses associated with renting a car in our guide, How Much Does it Cost to Rent a Car in Niue.

 Car rental is utterly convenient in Niue too, with most car rental companies offering pick-up/drop-off at the airport or at any accommodation.
 Accommodations offering car rental will have it ready for you right on your doorstep.

-Information on all of the above can be read in detail in The Guide to Car Hire in Niue.
+Information on all of the above can be read in detail in What You Need to Hire a Car in Niue.

 • Travel where you want when you want